Sergei Aleshkov: Biography

 Soviet regimental reconnaissance discovered Seryozha during fighting in the Kozelsk area in August 1942.
 He was extremely thin and emaciated and could not walk or speak or even remember how long he spent in the forest alone.
-Seryozha was wrapped in a sack made of horse skin and they carried him across the frontline and sent him to the headquarters of a Soviet military unit.
-Seryozha was suffering from starvation, muscle atrophy, and numerous insect bites, and Mikhail Danilovich Vorobych, the assistant commander of the 510th Guards Rifle Regiment, felt great pity for Seryozha and was furious by his condition.
+Seryozha was wrapped in a sack made of horse skin and was carried by the regimental reconnaissance across the frontline and sent him to the headquarters of a Soviet military unit.
+Seryozha was suffering from starvation, muscle atrophy, and numerous insect bites, and Mitrofan Danilovich Vorobych (born in 1909), the assistant commander of the 510th Guards Rifle Regiment, felt great pity for Seryozha and was furious by his condition, and all the soldiers in the unit reportedly cried.
 Seryozha was taken to the infirmary of the camp and he recovered there.
 After his recovery, the soldiers asked Seryozha about his name, but due to his young age, he mistakenly called himself as Sergei Aleshkin.
 When he was asked about where his mother was, Seryozha cried really hard and it took a long time for him to calm down.
-Assistant commander Mikhail Danilovich Vorobych refused to let Seryozha Aleshkov be taken away and sent to an orphanage and ordered that the child should remain in the military base, believing this was the best place for Seryozha.
+Assistant commander Mitrofan Danilovich Vorobych refused to let Seryozha Aleshkov be taken away and sent to an orphanage and ordered that the child should remain in the military base, believing this was the best place for Seryozha.

-Seryozha especially liked and respected the commander Mikhail Vorobych, and the commander felt that Seryozha needed a father and was infuriated of his situation, so commander Mikhail Vorobych, who was not married and did not have any children at the time, officially adopted Sergei "Seryozha" Aleshkov as his son on 8 September 1942, and Seryozha became the "Son of the Regiment".
-Despite his remarkably young age, the six year old Seryozha Aleshkov was recruited into the Soviet Red Army as a soldier by his adoptive father Commander Mikhail Vorobych, and Seryozha Aleshkov became the youngest known soldier, at just six years old.
-Because of his young age, Seryozha Aleshkov was forbidden from participating in combat operations and could not fight on the front, so Seryozha was instead given tasks such as assisting and giving supplies to soldiers fighting on the front, giving letters to soldiers, and helping wounded soldiers in the infirmary.
+Seryozha especially liked and respected the commander Mitrofan Vorobych.
+The commander was infuriated with the situation and felt that Seryozha needed a father.
+So commander Mitrofan Vorobych, who was not married and did not have any children at the time, officially adopted Sergei "Seryozha" Aleshkov as his son on 8 September 1942, and Seryozha became the "Son of the Regiment".
+Despite his remarkably young age, the six year old Seryozha Aleshkov was recruited into the Soviet Red Army as a soldier by his adoptive father and became the youngest known soldier at just six years old.
+Because of his young age, Seryozha was forbidden from participating in combat operations and could not fight on the front.
+Instead, he was given tasks such as assisting and giving supplies to soldiers fighting on the front, giving letters to soldiers, and helping wounded soldiers in the infirmary.
 Seryozha would sometimes sing and dance for the soldiers in the regiment for entertainment.

-Seryozha Aleshkov was praised by every soldier and nurse in the regiment for his courage, great assistance, and willingness to serve his country as a true patriot.
+He was praised and respected by every soldier and nurse in the regiment for his courage, great assistance, and willingness to serve his country as a true patriot.